dwarvesf/playbook/operations/applying-myersbriggs-type-indicator-in-hr.md

 ---
+title: Applying Myersbriggs Type Indicator In Hiring
+date: 2021-07-17
+description: A guide to using MBTI personality types to better understand job candidates and team members, with specific traits to look for in engineering, design, sales, and people operations roles.
+authors:
+  - namtran
 tags:
   - people
   - mbti
   - hiring
   - operations
-title: Applying Myersbriggs Type Indicator In Hiring
-date: 2021-07-17
-description: null
-authors:
-  - namtran
 ---

 ## Getting Started